Indebted to America, Kosovo struggles to curb Islamist recruits

 Sociologist Bardhyl Plakolli cited Kosovo's official unemployment rate of 45 percent, domestic violence and poor education.
 The average wage is 370 euros ($468) per month.
 "They now see religion as the ultimate umbrella," he said.

-The NGOs include AKEA, which has received funding from the Turkish Cooperation and Development Agency (TIKA), a Turkish state aid organization.
+The NGOs include AKEA, which has received funding from the Turkish Cooperation and Development Agency (TIKA), a Turkish state aid organisation.

 AKEA was cited by opposition Turkish lawmakers who have asked the government in Ankara to respond to allegations that TIKA is funding charities with links to Islamic State and the radical, al Qaeda-affiliated al-Nusra rebel group in Syria.